nanofuzz/nanofuzz/README.md

  - returns null, NaN, Infinity, or undefined
  - does not terminate within a configurable period of time

-These design choices allow NaNofuzz to be fast, lightweight, easy to integrate into an everyday workflow, and helps programmers quickly find important edge cases they may have missed.
+These design choices allow NaNofuzz to be fast, lightweight, easy to integrate into an everyday workflow, and help programmers quickly find important edge cases more quickly.

 NaNofuzz supports standard and arrow functions with any mixture of the following parameter types:
  - Numbers (integers and floats, signed and unsigne)